rxdu/notes/docs/hardware/jetson/flash-jetson-with-vm.md

----
-title: Flash Jetson Device with Virtualbox
+# Flash Jetson Device with Virtualbox
-description: How to flash Jetson Device with Virtualbox
----

 **NOTE** The method described here is not reliable.
 In my case, it worked with Xavier NX dev kit but didn't work with the TX2 + Orbitty carrier board.